-Dear :
+Dear

-The privacy and security of the personal information we maintain is of the utmost importance to Lewis and Clark College.
-We are writing to provide you with information regarding a cybersecurity incident that potentially involved your personal information.
-Please read this notice carefully, as it provides information about the incident, the complimentary identity monitoring services we are making available to you, and the significant measures we take to protect your information.
+The privacy and security of the personal information entrusted to us is of the utmost importance to Fiduciary Outsourcing, LLC.
+We are writing to provide you with information regarding a recent incident that involves the security of some of your personal information that was supplied to us through the scope of our engagement with .
+We wanted to provide you with information about the incident, explain the services we are making available to you, and let you know that we continue to take significant measures to protect your information.